intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/python.md

 #### **2.3 Python Script**

-You can directly write Analytics Zoo programs in a Python file (e.g. script.py) and run in the command line as a normal Python script:
+You can directly write Analytics Zoo programs in a Python file (e.g. script.py) and run in the command line as a normal Python program:

 ```bash
 python script.py